Today I will write to you about seven wonderful techniques used in the latest generation WiFi6 devices by 802.11ax standard, i.e. WiFi6.

 What is most interesting, however, are the changes in the new version of WiF6, i.e. techniques that solve problems from previous versions of the standard.

-Firstly, the speed has been significantly increased, allowing to reach 4Gbit/s on one band, and even 11Gbit/s with the aggregation of 3 bands, which is a shockingly large value.
+Firstly, the speed has been significantly increased, allowing it to reach 4Gbit/s on one band, and even 11Gbit/s with the aggregation of 3 bands, which is a shockingly large value.

 Second, many aspects related to the quality of internet connections have been improved.